TIBCOSoftware/snappydata/docs/deployment.md

 Some of the advantages of this mode are:

 **Performance**: When Spark partitions store data in **column tables**, the connector automatically attempts to localize the partitions into SnappyData store buckets on the local node.
-The connector uses the same column store format as well as compression techniques in Spark avoiding all data formatting related in-efficiencies or unnecessary serialization costs.
+The connector uses the same column store format as well as compression techniques in Spark avoiding all data formatting related inefficiencies or unnecessary serialization costs.
 This is the fastest way to ingest data when Spark and the cluster are operating as independent clusters.

 When storing to **Row tables** or when the partitioning in Spark is different than the partitioning configured on the table, data batches could be shuffled across nodes.
 Whenever Spark applications are writing to SnappyData tables, the data is always batched for the highest possible throughput.